 Abstract

 Fusarium oxysporum f. sp.udum, a soil and seed-borne pathogen, causes pigeon pea wilt, which causes significant losses in growers' pigeon pea yield.
 The chemical control method is a widely used and successful strategy for getting rid of disease-causing organisms.
 The goal of the current study was to evaluate the effectiveness of fungicides against Fusarium oxysporum f. sp.udum, which causes pigeon pea wilt, in vitro.
 Copperoxychloride 50%WP, Propineb 70%WP, Mancozeb 75%WP, Captan 75%WP, Carboxin 17.5% + Thiram 17.5% WP, Metalaxyl 4%w/w + Mancozeb 64%w/w, Thiophinate methyl 70%WP, and Carbendazim 50%WP were tested using the poisoned food technique on PDA medium at three different concentrations (100 ppm, 200 ppm, and 500 ppm).All of the fungicides considerably suppressed the fungus's mycelium growth.
-The maximum 98.96% and 98.88% mycelial growth inhibition was recorded in T7 (Thiophinate methyl 70%WP) and T5 (Carboxin 17.5% + Thiram 17.5% WP), and the minimum 56.92% mycelial growth inhibition was recorded in T3 (Mancozeb 75%WP).
+The maximum 98.96% and 98.88% mycelial growth inhibition was recorded in T7 (Thiophinate methyl 70%WP) and T5 (Carboxin 17.5% + Thiram 17.5% WP), respectively and the minimum 56.92% mycelial growth inhibition was recorded in T3 (Mancozeb 75%WP).
 All other fungicides significantly inhibited the fungus's mycelial growth, as observed and mentioned in the paper's results.

 Keywords: Wilt, Fungicides, Evaluation, In-Vitro, Pigeon pea.